shakebugs/shake-docs/docs/android/users/advanced-usage.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-> Some apps might want to register the device itself as a user, or make a transition from the anonymous user to the identified user.
+> Some apps might want to register the device itself as a user or make a transition from the anonymous user to the identified user.

 ## Register an anonymous user

 Let's take an app like _Reddit_ for example.
 Their users can browse the app as guests for months before deciding to sign up.

-As soon as your user opens your app — and way before they sign up — you can identify them as an anonymous user so both you and them instantly get all the benefits of the Users module.
+As soon as your user opens your app — and way before they sign up — you can identify them as an anonymous user so both of you instantly get all the benefits of the Users module.

 You would do so by calling `Shake.registerUser(UUID)`, where the `UUID` is a randomly generated unique device ID persisted in the app storage.